SuperOfficeDocs/superoffice-docs/docs/en/admin/learn/onboard-users.md

 ---
 # Get your users on board

 A CRM system is only successful if it is used by the people it was intended for.
-To help you manage the changes within your organization that an introduction of a CRM system entails, and maximize the CRM user adoption rate, we've gathered a few tips that'll help you get users on board.
+To help you manage the changes within your organization that an introduction of a CRM system entails, and maximize the CRM user adoption rate, we have gathered a few tips that'll help you get users on board.

 ## Tips and best practices